Value Adjustments

 Used to control the image brightness (in stops).

-The exposure in Render Raw can be used just like Blender’s scene exposure control, but is not the same under the hood.
-The Render Raw exposure is the first node in the compositing chain while Blender’s exposure is applied after all compositing.
-Because of this, Render Raw needs the Blender scene exposure to be set to 0 under the hood.
+The exposure in Render Raw can be used just like Blender’s scene exposure control but is a totally seperate property.
+The Render Raw exposure is the first node in the compositing chain, while Blender’s exposure is applied last after all compositing.
+Because of this, Render Raw always needs the Blender scene exposure to be set to 0 under the hood.
 Enabling Render Raw will set the scene exposure to 0 and swap out that control for the Render Raw node exposure control and set it to the same value.
 You should not notice any difference in using the control.

 Gamma